ayodelekehinde/BuildxRecyclerviewTutorial/README.md

 # BuildxRecyclerviewTutorial
 Learn how to implement RecyclerView on Buildx

+Don't forget to add recyclerview to your project

 To implement RecyclerView
 * Step1: add recyclerview to your xml view
 ```Xml